Jem212Mac/the-gabby-gourmand/README.md

  - Epic 1: Create a website thats displays restaurant reviews to allow users to plan their next restaurant visit.
 Includes user stories [#8](https://github.com/Jem212Mac/the-gabby-gourmand/issues/8), [#13](https://github.com/Jem212Mac/the-gabby-gourmand/issues/13), [#9](https://github.com/Jem212Mac/the-gabby-gourmand/issues/9), and [#2](https://github.com/Jem212Mac/the-gabby-gourmand/issues/2).
  - Epic 2: Create a website that displays food and cocktail recipes to allow users to plan their next meal / cocktail.
 Includes user stories [#8](https://github.com/Jem212Mac/the-gabby-gourmand/issues/8), [#11](https://github.com/Jem212Mac/the-gabby-gourmand/issues/11), [#12](https://github.com/Jem212Mac/the-gabby-gourmand/issues/12), [#9](https://github.com/Jem212Mac/the-gabby-gourmand/issues/9) and [#2](https://github.com/Jem212Mac/the-gabby-gourmand/issues/2).
- - Epic 3: Create a website that allows users to comments on recipe's and to interact with each other through blog comments.
+ - Epic 3: Create a website that allows users to comment on recipes and to interact with each other through blog comments.
 Includes user stories [#4](https://github.com/Jem212Mac/the-gabby-gourmand/issues/4), [#3](https://github.com/Jem212Mac/the-gabby-gourmand/issues/3), [#6](https://github.com/Jem212Mac/the-gabby-gourmand/issues/6), [#7](https://github.com/Jem212Mac/the-gabby-gourmand/issues/7) [#10](https://github.com/Jem212Mac/the-gabby-gourmand/issues/10) and [#5](https://github.com/Jem212Mac/the-gabby-gourmand/issues/5).
  - Epic 4: Create a website that allows restaurant owners to request reviews and users to collaborate with the site owner.
 Includes user stories [#14](https://github.com/Jem212Mac/the-gabby-gourmand/issues/14), [#21](https://github.com/Jem212Mac/the-gabby-gourmand/issues/21), [#20](https://github.com/Jem212Mac/the-gabby-gourmand/issues/20), and [#22](https://github.com/Jem212Mac/the-gabby-gourmand/issues/22).

 I decided on two iterations for the project.
-My main aim for the first iteration would be to complete most of the user stories, while the second iteration would focus more on styling the website, testing the website and completing documentation.
+My main aim for the first iteration was to complete most of the user stories, while the second iteration would focus more on styling the website, testing the website and completing documentation.
 I used MoSCow prioritisation to prioritise the user stories and tasks in each iteration.
 I estimated user stories and tasks based on the following user story since I thought it was one of the smallest pieces of work to be undertaken.
 Giving this an estimate of one story point, I estimated other user stories relative to this one using a Fibonnaci sequence.

 ![Baseline for estimates](documentation/kanban/Baseline_for_estimates.png)

-Since I had no 'team velocity' measures to use to give an indication of how many story points I could complete in an iteration, I estimated, based on my baseline user story, that I could complete 50 story points per iteration.
+Since I had no 'velocity' measures to use to give an indication of how many story points I could complete in an iteration, I estimated, based on my baseline user story, that I could complete 50 story points per iteration.
 As such, I ensured that iteration one included no more that 30 story points (60%) that were MUST HAVE or COULD HAVE priorities.
 The kanban board for iteration one at the outset looked like this:

 ![](documentation/kanban/Iteration1-Must_Should.png)
 ![](documentation/kanban/Iteration1-Could_Wont.png)